ironmonk88/monks-active-tiles/README.md

 * Add a chat message,
 * Excute a Macro,
 * Roll on a Roll Table.
+* Add an effect to a Token
+* Move a Token
+* Reset the Fog of War

 Monk's Tokenbar also adds the option to request a roll and to change the Token's movement state.

 ## Bug Reporting
 I'm sure there are lots of issues with it.
 It's very much a work in progress.
-Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075
+Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075 I also have a Discord site called Monk's Discord Server that I use to keep people up to date with changes.

 ## Support